-Business meeting or no business meeting, a lot can happen in the space of 10-minutes – things needed to be documented!
+Business meeting or no business meeting, a lot can happen in the space of 10-minutes – things needed to be documented.
 Mr Bossy Boots with his unfashionable stiff-suit would never understand that.
 He was clueless!
-Living life with your eyes closed inevitably means you missed out on so much.
+Living life with your eyes closed inevitably means you miss out on so much.
 And I for one certainly couldn’t afford to miss out on anything that mattered.

 Thursday, 11.15am at the Dubai Waterfall

 “Sir, yes.
 I know, sir.
 The lady joining Mr Patterson, a Miss Sophie Karina, said they were on their way and sent her utmost apologies, sir.”